Banking Courses Syllabus & Subjects 2025

 The MBA Banking and Finance syllabus predominantly concentrates on the banking and finance sectors, encompassing topics like savings, checking accounts, currency exchange, loan issuance, credit, lending practices, expenditure, budgeting, etc. This curriculum is structured across four semesters over a span of two years.
 For a comprehensive overview, refer to the detailed syllabus provided in the table below:

-Accounting & Finance for ManagersCorporate Communication
+Accounting & Finance for ManagersHuman Resource Management

-Managerial EconomicsQuantitative Techniques for Management
+Managerial EconomicsMarketing Management

-Principles of Management & Organizational Behavior-
+Principles of Management & Organisational Behaviour

-Commercial Banking & Role of RBIMerchant Banking
+Banking & Insurance MarketingCommercial Banking & Role of RBI

-Financial Institutions & ServicesMutual Fund Management
+Financial Institutions & ServicesManagement Control Systems

-Management of Banking & Insurance Companies-
+Management of Banking & Insurance Companies

 Banking and Insurance Syllabus

-The Banking and Insurance Course encompasses specialized subjects or topics that are pertinent to the banking and insurance industry.
+The Banking and Insurance Course encompasses specialised subjects or topics that are pertinent to the banking and insurance industry.
 The syllabus for banking and insurance includes core subjects such as banking concepts, accounting, banking law, insurance law, and insurance risk & regulations.

 Strategic ManagementCentral Banking